rafal-szypulka/grafana-ibm-apm/README.md

 grafana-cli plugins install ibm-apm-datasource
 ```

 2).
+If you are using Grafana 5.x, skip this step - Grafana 5.x allows to define a whitelist of cookies that can pass the datasource proxy and IBM APM Grafana plugin utilize this feature to deallocate datasets on ITM or APM server.

-Plugin requires slight modification of the Grafana server backend to properly deallocate datasets on the APM or ITM server after every metric query.
-For Grafana 4.5 installed on Linux, replace **grafana-server** binary with the one downladed from here:
+If you are using Grafana 4.x, phe plugin requires slight modification of the Grafana 4.x server backend to properly deallocate datasets on the APM or ITM server after every metric query.
+For Grafana 4.x installed on Linux, replace **grafana-server** binary with the one downladed from here:

 - [RHEL 7 / CentOS 7](https://ibm.box.com/s/6sflz4wyru71vh645h311oarygwnztxc)
 - [RHEL 6 / CentOS 6](https://ibm.box.com/s/356e0vsslso171qwmsoy2fylhjfhpxkk)